SheepCommander/Vault/raw/Driving/Driving log 2024.md

 ---
 created: 2024-05-11T21:02:41-07:00
-modified: 2024-05-11T22:59:12-07:00
+modified: 2024-05-22T21:28:12-07:00
 ---

+# Driving Log

+Overall count:
+40 minutes @ day  + 30 minutes @ night

 #### Saturday, May 11th
-I drove half an hour at evening from 8:30pm to 9:02pm with my dad in the passenger seat.
+I drove half an hour at evening from 8:30 to 9:02pm with my dad in the passenger seat.

 We switched for a while then switched back.
-I drove again at night for 20 minutes from 9:22 to 9:43
+I drove again at night for 20 minutes from 9:22 to 9:43pm

-#### Wednesday, May 15th
+#### Wednesday, May 15
-I drove 10 minutes from 6:41pm to 6:51pm with my dad in the passenger seat.
+I drove 10 minutes with my dad from 6:22 to 6:33pm.

+We were driving to our church Midweek youthgroup

+#### Wednesday, May 22
-I then drove 5 minutes from
+I drove 10 minutes at night from 9:07pm to 9:22pm with my dad.

+We were going from Albertson (3rd place books) to home